Updated May 29, 2023

-Difference Between SQL Server vs PostgreSQL
+Difference Between SQL Server and PostgreSQL

-Both of these being types of SQL a question may arise about what is the difference between both SQL Server vs PostgreSQL.
-Microsoft SQL server is a database management and analysis system which is mainly used for e-commerce, line of business and different data warehousing solutions.
-PostgreSQL, on the other hand, is an advanced object-relational database management system which provides support to the extended subset of SQL standards including different transactions, foreign keys, subqueries, triggers, and different user-defined types and functions.
+Both of these being types of SQL, a question may arise about the difference between SQL Server vs PostgreSQL.
+Microsoft SQL server is a database management and analysis system mainly used for e-commerce, line of business, and different data warehousing solutions.
+On the other hand, PostgreSQL is an advanced object-relational database management system that supports the extended subset of SQL standards, including different transactions, foreign keys, subqueries, triggers, and different user-defined types and functions.

 Below is the top 8 difference between SQL Server vs PostgreSQL

-Key Difference between SQL Server vs PostgreSQL
+Key Difference between SQL Server and PostgreSQL

 SQL Server vs PostgreSQL Comparison Table

-Here are some of the Comparison between SQL Server vs PostgreSQL
+Here are some of the Comparison:

-|The Basis Of Comparison between SQL Server vs PostgreSQL||SQL Server||PostgreSQL|
+|The Basis Of Comparison||SQL Server||PostgreSQL|

-|Basic Difference||SQL server is a database management system which is mainly used for e-commerce and providing different data warehousing solutions.||PostgreSQL is an advanced version of SQL which provides support to different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.|
+|Basic Difference||SQL server is a database management system mainly used for e-commerce and providing different data warehousing solutions.||PostgreSQL is an advanced version of SQL that supports different functions of SQL, like foreign keys, subqueries, triggers, and different user-defined types and functions.|

 |Updateable Views||Views can be updatable even if 2 table views are updated.
-If the tables have different keys and the update statement does not involve more than one table then it will be updated automatically.
-The user can also make use of triggers to update complex views.||Views in PostgreSQL can be updated but not automatically unlike SQL server.
+If the tables have different keys and the update statement does not involve multiple tables, it will be updated automatically.
+The user can also make use of triggers to update complex views.||Views in PostgreSQL can be updated but not automatically, unlike SQL servers.
 The user must write rules against different views to update them.
-Also, complex views can be easily created.|
+Also, complex ideas can be easily created.|

-|Computed Columns||SQL server does provide computed columns but views are preferred over computed columns.
-Computed columns have a very limited use as they are not capable of holding different roll-ups.||PostgreSQL does not provide computed columns.
+|Computed Columns||SQL server does provide computed columns, but views are preferred over computed columns.
+Computed columns have minimal use as they cannot hold different roll-ups.||PostgreSQL does not provide computed columns.
 PostgreSQL, on the other hand, has functional indexes which work just as a view.|

-|Replication||SQL server can replicate all sorts of data.
-This can be log shipping, mirroring, snapshot, and transactional and merge etc. and can even have non-SQL Server windows-based subscribers.||Replication in Postgres is in the form of reports and is supposed to be least polished of the bunch.
-Although there are different third-party options to choose from the ones that are free and not free.
-PostgreSQL 8.4 or a higher slated version can have built-in replication feature.|
+|Replication||SQL servers can replicate all sorts of data.
+This can be log shipping, mirroring, snapshot, transactional and merge, etc., and even have non-SQL Server, Windows-based subscribers.||Replication in Postgres is in the form of reports and is supposed to be the least polished of the bunch.
+However, there are different third-party options to choose from, which are free and not free.
+PostgreSQL 8.4 or a higher slated version can have a built-in replication feature.|

 |Support stored procedures and stored functions in different languages||SQL server does support this feature.
-It can be done with any language which complies with CLR like VB, C#, Python, etc. TO get this done successfully user must first compile the code into all first.||Here there is no need to create a dull first.
-A user who has created the code can easily see what the code is doing.
-The server which is downside must host the language the environment is using.|
+It can be done with any language which complies with CLR, like VB, C#, Python, etc. TO complete this successfully, the user must compile the code into all first.||Here there is no need to create a dull first.
+A user who has made the code can easily see what the code is doing.
+The server, which is a downside, must host the language the environment uses.|

 |Dynamic actions in SQL||SQL server does not support this feature.
-But instead of this user can use the stored procedure and call these from select statements so it is much more limiting than PostgreSQL.||PostgreSQL does provide this feature and just by using select statements a user can perform really all operations and retrieve and do all other jobs easily.|
+But instead, this user can use the stored procedure and call these from select statements, which is much more limiting than PostgreSQL.||PostgreSQL does provide this feature; just by using select statements, a user can perform all operations and retrieve and do all other jobs quickly.|

 |Materialized Views||Yes, it provides the facilities to run materialized views.
-The functioning though varies depending on where the query is being run.
-It can be SQL Express, Workgroup, etc.||Postgres does not provide facility to run materialized views.
-Instead of this, they have a module called mat views which helps in rebuilding any materialized view.|
+The functioning varies depending on where the query is being run.
+It can be SQL Express, Workgroup, etc.||Postgres does not provide the facility to run materialized views.
+Instead, they have a module called mat views which helps rebuild any materialized view.|

-|Case sensitivity||By default SQL server is considered to be case insensitive but if a user wants to change the same they can do it by going down to the column level.||By default, PostgreSQL is case sensitive and it is difficult to make it insensitive.
-Changes can be made in it but they are not exposed and are not ANSI compliant hence making it a delirious job to use it on MS Access, PHP Gallery, etc. where SQL is regarded to be case insensitive.|
+|Case sensitivity||By default SQL server is considered case insensitive, but if a user wants to change the same, they can do it by going down to the column level.||By default, PostgreSQL is case-sensitive, and it is difficult to make it insensitive.
+Changes can be made in it but are not exposed and are not ANSI compliant, making it a delirious job to use it on MS Access, PHP Gallery, etc., where SQL is regarded as case insensitive.|